I’m back to discuss the second episode of RuPaul’s Drag Race All Stars Season 7’s back-to-back streaming premiere of its All Winners season.

 That leaves them to lip sync to Adele’s “Rumor Has It” and I HAVE SOME OPINIONS.

 Of all Drag Race queens, I’d expect Trinity and Jinkx to nail that vibe for me.
 They… did not.
 I think it’s because in my head that first section of the song has such a hard STOMP to it.
 I wanted to see some knees-high strutting back and forth to the stage!
-Neither of them made good enough use of the rhythm, and it’s like they’re bodies are fighting against the beat.
+Neither of them made good enough use of the rhythm.
+It’s like they’re bodies are fighting against the beat.

-This left Jinkx with an intriguing dilemma.
-She didn’t have any reason to retaliate against Shea with a block like Trinity did, so she could’ve easy gone with Monét.
+This left Jinkx with an intriguing dilemma when it came to blocking.
+She didn’t have any reason to retaliate against Shea with a block the way that Trinity did, so she could’ve easy gone with Monét as the other queen with a star.

 Did she make the right choice?
 I’m not entirely sure.
 All Stars is usually heavy with comedic challenges, and Monét tends to have an edge on those in general.
 But, coming off of a comedy challenge, it feels likely things will swing in the other direction next week – which means Shea is more of a risk of growing her lead.

-Jinkx hands out the plunger, and it turns out her instincts were right: the preview for next episode shows it is a ball challenge with a construction element, in which Shea is one of the top queens of all time and Monét has struggled.
+Jinkx hands out the plunger, and it turns out her instincts were right: the preview for next episode shows it is a ball challenge with a construction element, in which Shea is one of the top queens of all time and Monét has struggled in the past.

 The name of the game in this week’s Power Rankings is “how soon can you pick up your next star.”
 With next week’s challenge being a ball and one of the top contenders being blocked, not all of these queens are on equal footing.
 Who is looking the strongest right now?